In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and cook the steaks

-- Pat the steaks dry with a paper towel; season generously with salt and pepper and as much sweet smoked paprika as you like.
+- Pat the steaks dry with a paper towel; season generously with salt and pepper and the sweet smoked paprika.

-While the steaks rest, finish the vegetables and prepare the lime.
+While the steaks rest, prepare the remaining ingredients and finish the vegetables.

 - Coarsely chop the cilantro.